Can Patients With High Cholesterol Get A Hair Transplant?

 FAQs

-Do cholesterol medications affect graft survival?
+Do cholesterol medications affect hair transplant results?